-Overview: The Occupational Safety and Health Administration (OSHA) regulates virtually every employer, which means that virtually every employer must comply with some provisions of OSHA in order to achieve acceptable levels of workplace health and safety.
+Overview: The Occupational Safety and Health Administration (OSHA) regulates almost every employer, which means that virtually every employer must comply with some OSHA regulations in order to achieve acceptable levels of workplace health and safety.
 Safety in the workplace can seem like a challenging goal, but it is required by law.

-One of the most important concepts employers must understand in the world of workplace safety is the General Duty Clause.
-While there are many regulations governing this topic, there is not a rule covering every possible workplace safety situation.
-Instead, OSHA enforces the General Duty Clause of the OSH Act, which requires an employer to provide a workplace free from recognized safety and health hazards.
-If an employer knows of an unsafe activity, behavior or situation then the employer is obligated to keep it out of the workplace in order to avoid workplace accidents.
+One of the most important concepts employers must understand in the world of workplace safety is the General Duty Clause of the OSH Act.
+While there are many regulations governing workplace safety, there is not a specific rule covering every possible workplace safety situation.
+Instead, OSHA enforces the General Duty Clause, which requires an employer to provide a workplace free from recognized safety and health hazards.
+If an employer knows of an unsafe activity, behavior or situation, then it is obligated to remedy it.

 HR considerations for employers regarding all areas of workplace safety.
 Advice and guidance on creating and keeping safety in the workplace.